BankServ: History

-In January 2004, BankServ acquired Symtec Solutions LTD, a provider of international money transfer and SWIFT financial messaging software headquartered in London, England.
+In January 2004, BankServ acquired Symtec Solutions, a provider of international money transfer and SWIFT financial messaging software headquartered in London, England.

-In May 2009, BankServ acquired the assets of Commerciant LP, a Houston-based technology company involved in wireless credit card processing.
+In May 2009, BankServ acquired the assets of Commerciant, a Houston-based technology company involved in wireless credit card processing.
 The company now offers a handheld terminal that can process credit card transactions on the spot over various mobile phone networks.

 In 2010, BankServ acquired NetDeposit, one of its main rivals in the remote deposit field, from Zions Bancorporation in a primarily cash transaction.
 As a result of the acquisition, BankServ's check processing operations nearly doubled in size, and added new branch capture and mobile phone check deposit software.
 The company estimates that it now processes remote deposit transactions for more than 100,000 business customers in the United States.

 In August 2011, private equity firm GTCR acquired the controlling interest in BankServ, poising the company for expansion and growth.
 GTCR's portfolio of more than 25 companies includes fast-growing firms in the financial services and technology, healthcare and information services and technology fields.
-GTCR subsequently announced its intention to merge BankServ with the Israeli payments firm Fundtech Ltd., a transaction that was completed in November 2011.
-The combined company is be known as Fundtech and is/was headquartered in Jersey City, New Jersey.
+GTCR subsequently announced its intention to merge BankServ with the Israeli payments firm Fundtech, a transaction that was completed in November 2011.
+The combined company is known as Fundtech and is/was headquartered in Jersey City, New Jersey.

 In April 2015 D%2BH acquired Fundtech from the Chicago private-equity firm GCTR.

 Later On 17 June 2017, D%2BH announced that it would be acquired by Vista Equity Partners and combined with Misys, operating under the new company name Finastra for a total enterprise value of approximately $4.8 billion.